torrespro/training-be-module-01/enterprise-integration-module/README.md

   - Copy the folder enterprise-integration-module inside the recently created services fodler.

-    Remember to rename the file backbase-mashup-service.xml to backbase-integration-service.xml and the internal        routecontext id's to the proper integration package (com.backbase.portal.integration.service).
   - Make sure to change camel version in the pom.xml file under the enterprise-integration-module:
          ```xml
          <camel.version>2.12.4</camel.version>